MoonCake0019/Maze_Game/README.md

 # Gameplay (you can find more screenshots in the "pictures_of_the_gameplay" directory)
 ![Small look at the game](https://github.com/MoonCake0019/Maze_Game/blob/main/pictures_of_the_gameplay/p6.png?raw=true)

-If you want to play the game, just download all the files and run project.
+If you want to play the game, just download all the files and run the project.
 Have a great time playing !